ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Context:

 There is a secret lab run by the “doctor”, and the doctor works with 3 smart assistants (dog, reindeer and monkey).
 Recently, the blueprint of a revolutionary, world-changing robot was stolen from the lab.
 Rumors suggest that one of the animal agents has gone rogue and is the spy who stole the design.
-The doctor has invited the player to help find out who’s the spy.
-Somehow the security cameras were not working, so we can not rely on that.
+The doctor has invited the player to help find out who the spy is.
+Somehow, the security cameras were not working, so we can not rely on that.

 Instruction:

 Randomly pick one of the three animal assistants as the spy.
-Only you and the spy know who is the spy.
+Only you and the spy know who the spy is.
 The player can ask the doctor or any assistant any question.
-You will come up with the answer on behalf of them.
+You will come up with the answer on their behalf.
 Note that the spy might lie.
 When you answer, always use this format:

 dog: it is not me.